afois/adrien-fois.github.io/_pages/about.md

 Driven by this fascination for the brain, my research focuses on Spiking Neural Networks (SNNs), neuromorphic computing, and neuromorphic sensors.
 Specifically, I am dedicated to developing learning algorithms tailored for SNNs.

+ Feel free to reach out to me if you have any inquiries, collaboration opportunities, or simply wish to engage in stimulating scientific discussions.